john-t-white/StaticDotNet.ArgumentValidation/README.md

-StaticDotNet.ArgumentValiation is a nullability annotation supported guard library with performance and ease of use in mind.
+StaticDotNet.ArgumentValiation is a nullability annotation supported fluent guard library with performance and ease of use in mind.

+**Supports:**
 - Nullability
 - CallerArgumentExpressionAttribute
 - Span/ReadOnlySpan